 - Christopher Anvil's The Steel The Mist And The Blazing Sun.
 The U.S. develops a bug that can cure diabetes by producing insulin.
 Unfortunately it infects non-diabetics too, causing them to go into insulin shock.

 - Greg Bear's Blood Music.
 Artificial lymphocytes convert the entire biomass of North America into versions of themselves.

 - Frank Herbert's The White Plague.
 An genetically engineered disease kills women over large areas (it's spread by men acting as unwitting carriers).

-- Margaret Atwood's Oryx and Crake.
-An artificially created disease wipes out most of the human race.
+- In Oryx and Crake, an artificially created disease wipes out most of the human race.

 - Alistair MacLean's The Satan Bug involves the protagonist trying to save humanity from annihilation by preventing the release of such a doomsday disease.

-- Similarly, Clive Cussler's Vixen 03 involves a race to stop the release of a bio-weapon that is projected to be able to kill up to 98% of all human life.
+- Clive Cussler's Dirk Pitt Adventures novel Vixen 03 involves a race to stop the release of a bio-weapon that is projected to be able to kill up to 98% of all human life.

 - In Tom Clancy's Rainbow Six, an eco-terrorist group that, as part of a two part plan, plans to release a modified version of the Ebola virus, code-named "Shiva".
 The second half of their plan is to distribute a fake vaccine (that's actually still the virus) in order to make sure it gets distributed as fully as possible.
 They're pretty devious, in that they'll distribute two versions of the vaccine: one that works and one that really, really doesn't; the purpose of the first is both to fool the general populace into thinking that they're getting the cure, and to save themselves and the few people they deem necessary for building an environmentally-friendly future.
 They come very close to succeeding, too.